How to Cook Tofu- Everything you need to know!

 Tofu scrambles are such a fun and EASY breakfast that are packed with protein.
 The yellow color comes from adding in a little bit of turmeric to the pan.

 To make a tofu scramble, take your pressed firm tofu and break it into large chunks.
 The size doesn’t matter too much as you can break it up more once in the pan.
 Heat some oil and toss in the tofu chunks.
 Stir in turmeric, garlic powder, onion powder, and salt and pepper.
-Continue to stir and cook until heated through and break up the tofu until it’s at your desired size.
+Continue to stir and cook until heated through (about 8 minutes) and break up the tofu until it’s at your desired size.
 Serve up and enjoy!

 If desired, you can saute veggies in the skillet with the tofu for a full, well balanced meal!